blakeembrey/javascript-stringify/README.md

 //=> '["test","string"]'
 ```

-## Formatting the result
+## Formatting

-If you want the result to abide by formatting rules, you can use your formatter on the result of `javascript-stringify`.
+You can use your own code formatter on the result of `javascript-stringify`.
+Here is an example using [eslint](https://www.npmjs.com/package/eslint):

-Here is an example (with [eslint](https://www.npmjs.com/package/eslint)) that takes an object and writes a CJS module exporting it.

-It applies the repository's eslint rules on the result.

 ```javascript
 const { CLIEngine } = require("eslint");